 6 weeks - 8 hours of lecture per week 8 weeks - 6 hours of lecture per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Topical Areas in Archaeology: Archaeology of Hunter-Gatherers: Read Less [-] ANTHRO C129D Holocene Paleoecology: How Humans Changed the Earth 3 Units Terms offered: Spring 2014, Spring 2011, Spring 1998 Since the end of the Pleistocene and especially with the development of agriculturally based societies humans have had cumulative and often irreversible impacts on natural landscapes and biotic resources worldwide.
-Thus "global change" and the biodiversity crisis are not exclusively developments of the industrial and post-industrial world.
-This course uses a multi-disciplinary approach, drawing upon methods and data from archaeology, palynology, geomorphology, paleontology, and historical ecology to unravel the broad trends of human ecodynamics over the past 10,000 years.
-Holocene Paleoecology: How Humans Changed the Earth: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
-Final exam required.
-Instructor: Kirch Also listed as: INTEGBI C155 Holocene Paleoecology: How Humans Changed the Earth: Read Less [-] ANTHRO C129F The Archaeology of Health and Disease 4 Units Terms offered: Fall 2013, Spring 2011 This course explores how archaeologists and bioarchaeologists study human families' and communities' conceptualizations and experiences of health and health care cross-culturally and through time.
+Topical Areas in Archaeology: Archaeology of Hunter-Gatherers: Read Less [-] ANTHRO C129F The Archaeology of Health and Disease 4 Units Terms offered: Fall 2013, Spring 2011 This course explores how archaeologists and bioarchaeologists study human families' and communities' conceptualizations and experiences of health and health care cross-culturally and through time.
 Students will be exposed to case studies drawing upon skeletal and material cultural evidence.
 The Archaeology of Health and Disease: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of laboratory per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Also listed as: L & S C140U The Archaeology of Health and Disease: Read Less [-] ANTHRO 129D Human Palaeoecology: How Humans Changed the Earth 4 Units Terms offered: Not yet offered Since the end of the Pleistocene and especially with the development of agriculturally based societies humans have had cumulative and often irreversible impacts on natural landscapes and biotic resources worldwide.
+Also listed as: L & S C140U The Archaeology of Health and Disease: Read Less [-] ANTHRO 129D Human Palaeoecology: How Humans Changed the Earth 4 Units Terms offered: Prior to 2007 Since the end of the Pleistocene and especially with the development of agriculturally based societies humans have had cumulative and often irreversible impacts on natural landscapes and biotic resources worldwide.
 Thus "global change" and the biodiversity crisis are not exclusively developments of the industrial and post#industrial world.
 This course uses a multi#disciplinary approach, drawing upon methods and data from archaeology, palynology, geomorphology, paleontology, and historical ecology to unravel the broad trends of human ecodynamics over the past 50,000 years.
 Human Palaeoecology: How Humans Changed the Earth: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer: